davidmjadams/simpleshapes/content/stream-of-consciousness/everyones-a-venture-capitalist.md

 JFK's father, Joe Kennedy, made a lot of money in the 1929 stock market crash.

-His the shoeshine boy offered him some stock tips, he figured when even the shoeshine boys have tips, the market is too popular for its own good — this proved to be correct.
+The shoeshine boy offered him some stock tips, he figured when even the shoeshine boys have tips, the market is too popular for its own good — this proved to be correct.

 The same thing was evident in the Crypto crash in early 2018.
 Everyone seemed to be offering advice — not long after they all tanked.